aimeos/upscheme/README.md

 $db->dropSequence( ['seq_old', 'seq_old2'] );
 ```

 If the sequence or one of the sequences doesn't exist, it will be silently ignored.
-The change won't be applied until the migration task finishes or `up()` is called.

 #### DB::dropTable()